 Electronic funds transfers: When you send or receive client-initiated instructions to transfer $10,000 CAD or more internationally; either in a single transaction or in multiple transactions within a 24-hour period, you must submit a report within 5 business days.
 See Guideline 8A: Submitting non-SWIFT Electronic Funds Transfer Reports to FINTRAC electronically, Guideline 8B: Submitting SWIFT Electronic Funds Transfer Reports to FINTRAC and Guideline 8C: Submitting non-SWIFT Electronic Funds Transfer Reports to FINTRAC by paper.

 Casino disbursements: When you disburse $10,000 CAD or more, either in a single transaction or in multiple transactions within a 24-hour period, you must submit a report within 15 calendar days.
-See Guideline 10: Submitting Casino Disbursement Reports to FINTRAC.
+See Guideline 10A: Submitting Casino Disbursement Reports to FINTRAC electronically and Guideline 10B: Submitting Casino Disbursement Reports to FINTRAC by paper.

 If you have a computer and an internet connection, you must submit all reports to FINTRAC electronically, except Terrorist Property reports, which can only be submitted on paper.